AaronFR/Thinker/README.md

 ### UI

 - **QOL**:
-  - Visual redesign of pages and messages, make messages and files viewable at the end of a workflow response
+  - Visual redesign of pages and messages, make messages ~~and files~~ viewable at the end of a workflow response
     - Add option to manually specify if a file should be overwritten or a new version created
-  - Delete selected items button
+  - 'Delete selected items' button
-  - Delete category button
+  - 'Delete category' button
-  - Ability to terminate a mid-process prompt
   - Prompts can fail and the user doesn't know why, it just stalls at 'Processing..'
   - It's hard to select a file vs expanding it for review (solved if that means the same thing though..)
   - Ability to undo changes to files